Updated: January 20, 2022

 Let me explain.
 Patents cost a lot more when you retain a large law firm (more than 100 attorneys) to get your patent.
 In some situations, these high expenses are justified.
 Let me give you a few examples.
 If you need a person with a Ph.D. to understand your invention, then you should hire a large law firm.
 They attract specialized technical expertise that is required to get this kind of work done.
 You might need 100 patent applications filed next month.
 Well, a large law firm has the human resources to can get that done for you.

 Well, if you don’t need those resources available to you, then you don’t need to pay large law firm prices.
-You can use a smaller law firm which provides the same degree of quality.
+You can use a smaller law firm that provides the same degree of quality.

 Should you hire a patent attorney?